MulSKIPS/MulSKIPS/README.md

 ### MulSKIPS
-A Kinetic Monte Carlo super-Lattice code, designed to simulate with atomic resolution the kinetics of processes (e.g., PVD, CVD, laser annealing) involving elements, alloys and compounds characterized by the sp3 bond symmetry.
+A Kinetic Monte Carlo super-Lattice code, designed to simulate with atomic resolution the kinetics of processes (e.g., PVD, CVD, laser annealing) involving elements, alloys and compounds characterized by the sp3 bond symmetry

+DOCUMENTATION and TUTORIALS on PVD, CVD, LASER ANNEALING processes for various materials (Si, SiC, SiGe, ...) will be uploaded soon, so...STAY TUNED!

 <!--
 **MulSKIPS/MulSKIPS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.